8 Steps to Stop Coming Over the Top in Your Golf Swing (Complete Guide with Drills)

 Your final job is to keep turning your shoulders on the downswing to maximize lag, power, and clubhead speed.

-You also need to keep turning your shoulders through impact to help you square the clubface to launch a straight flying ball.
+You also need to keep turning your shoulders through impact to help square the clubface and launch a straight-flying ball.

-When you stop the shoulders, you lose power and velocity, making it challenging to square your clubface at contact.
+When you stop the shoulders, you lose power and velocity, making it challenging to square your clubface at contact and get the wrists in the correct position.

 Drills to Help You Stop Coming Over the Top

-Now that you have the process of how to stop coming over the top down, here are a few of the best drills to make sure you keep your club on the proper path.
+Now that you know how to stop coming over the top down, here are a few of the best drills to keep your club on the proper path.

 Smash Drill